nicolayro/onion-routing/README.md

 ## Intro

-This project will is an assignment for IDATT2104 - Nettverksprogrammering The assignment is to implement **onion routing** either as software or as a library.
+This project is an assignment for IDATT2104 - Nettverksprogrammering.
+The assignment is to implement **onion routing** either as software or as a library.
 We are free to use any programming language, but C++ or Rust implementations are more desired.
 Even though I would really like to learn more C++, given the complexity of the task I chose to use Java, as it is what I'm most comfortable with.

 ## Implemented functionality
+- A OnionRouter class, capable of sending and receiving requests to a server with routing through three nodes with layered encryption between them.
+To achieve this, the following functionality is implemented:
-- Nodes that can receive and send trafic
+  - Nodes that can receive and send traffic
-- Key generation and exchange for encryption
+  - Key generation and safe key exchange for encryption
-- Making requests to local endpoints, but passing through three nodes before hand.
+  - Construction and interpretation of bytes streamed between endpoints.
+- A simple Demo Client and Sever, for testing the functionality of the Onion Router.

 ## Plans

-I have created a list of goals I can strive for.
+The task does not require completion of all the listed functionality, and because of the size of the task, prioritizing certain pieces of functionality is desired.
+Therefor, I have created a list of goals I can strive for.
 The point is not to complete all the goals, but to give a path to follow and give an indication of the priority of features.

 ### Goals: